-Roundabouts in general have a positive effect on traffic safety, at least for accidents causing injuries.
-During the last decades several surveys were carried out into the effects of roundabouts on traffic safety.
-A meta-analysis on 28 studies in 8 different countries revealed a best estimate of a reduction of injury accidents of 30-50% (1).
-Other studies, not included in the former one and using a proper design, delivered similar results (2) (3).
-All those surveys reported a considerably stronger decrease in the number of severest accidents (fatalities and accidents involving serious injuries) compared to the decrease of the total number of injury accidents.
-The effects on property-damage only accidents are however highly uncertain (1).
+Roundabouts in general have a favourable effect on traffic safety, at least for accidents causing injuries.
+During the last decades several studies were carried out into the effects of roundabouts on traffic safety.
+A meta-analysis on 28 studies in 8 different countries revealed a best estimate of a reduction of injury accidents of 30-50% [1].
+Other studies, not included in the former one and using a proper design, delivered similar results [2] [3].
+All those studies reported a considerably stronger decrease in the number of severest accidents (fatalities and accidents involving serious injuries) compared to the decrease of the total number of injury accidents.
+The effects on property-damage only accidents are however highly uncertain [1].

-Less is known about the safety effects of roundabouts for particular types of road users, such as bicyclists (4).
-Roundabouts seem to induce a higher number of bicyclistinvolved accidents than might be expected from the presence of bicycles in overall traffic.
-In Great-Britain the involvement of bicyclists in accidents on roundabouts was found to be 10 to 15 times higher than the involvement of car occupants, taking into account the exposure rates (5).
-In the Netherlands safety records of 185 roundabouts were studied and a reduction of 30% was reported in the number of victims among bicyclists to the period before construction of the roundabout, while the overall number of traffic victims decreased by 95% (car occupants), 63% (motorcyclists), 63% (pedestrians) and 64% (other road users) (6).
+Less is known about the safety effects of roundabouts for particular types of road users, such as bicyclists [4].
+Roundabouts seem to induce a higher number of bicyclist-involved accidents than might be expected from the presence of bicycles in overall traffic.
+In Great-Britain the involvement of bicyclists in accidents at roundabouts was found to be 10 to 15 times higher than the involvement of car occupants, taking into account the exposure rates [5].
+In the Netherlands safety records of 185 roundabouts were studied and a reduction of 30% was reported in the number of victims among bicyclists to the period before construction of the roundabout, while the overall number of traffic victims decreased by 95% (car occupants), 63% (motorcyclists), 63% (pedestrians) and 64% (other road users) [6].
 Unfortunately, the study design could not take into account the possible effects of general trends in traffic safety and the regression-to-the-mean-effect.
+A comparative study in 3 European countries revealed an higher number of accidents to bicyclists on double-lane and comparatively large roundabouts [7].